ShlomiShakoy/Python-Tic-Tac-Toe-game/README.md

 Coverd any case:

-When the numbers is not in range:
+When the number is not in range: